BYLAWS OF THE HISTORIC KENWOOD NEIGHBORHOOD ASSOCIATION

 Member-any person eligible for membership in the Association, who has paid the appropriate dues for Association membership, is entitled to vote on motions or elections held in general Association meetings, and is eligible to serve on the Board

-Membership Year-time period over which a member of the Association is in good standing, extending from the date that member’s dues are paid until December 31 of the same year
+Membership Year-time period over which a member of the Association is in good standing, extending for one year from the date that member’s dues are paid

 Minutes-a summary of events that have occurred at a meeting of the Association or of the Board of Directors